Investors in debt & capital instruments

 MREL Hereof subordinated MREL Hereof non subordinated MREL

-*) The – DKK 2.4bn and -2.7 % simply reflect that as of 30 June 2024 Jyske does not fully use the PS allowance in BRRD2 (4.2 % as of end Q2 2024).
+*) The – DKK 2.9bn and -2.2 % simply reflect that as of 30 September 2024 Jyske does not fully use the PS allowance in BRRD2 (4.9 % as of end Q3 2024).
 Consequently, the MREL requirement is fulfilled with a higher proportion of NPS in the total MREL eligible liabilities.

 Debt instruments (senior preferred & senior non-preferred)